Consumers Control

 Commanding is turned on by default.
 During each consumer process startup, it initiates a special "invisible" connection to Kafka.
 This connection is used exclusively for administrative commands that can be executed from the Web UI, such as stopping, quieting, and tracing consumers for backtraces.

-To disable this feature, you can set the config.commanding.active
+To turn off this feature, you can set the config.commanding.active

 configuration option to false